BethMwangi/big_o_notation/README.md

 An algorithm is said to run in logarithmic time if its time execution is proportional to the square of the input size.E This gets slower 1 item takes 1 second, 10 items takes 100 seconds.Example is the bubble sort, insertion sort and the selection sort

 #####Exponential Complexity
+O(2N) denotes an algorithm whose growth doubles with each additon to the input data set.
+The growth curve of an O(2N) function is exponential - starting off very shallow, then rising meteorically.
+An example of an O(2N) function is the recursive calculation of Fibonacci numbers:

+int Fibonacci(int number)
+{
+    if (number <= 1) return number;

+    return Fibonacci(number - 2) + Fibonacci(number - 1);
+}